vita-student-projects/2D_object_detection_group29/README.md

 To use our model to predict the detection on your images, you can follow the following steps.

-1. Download the project code from this git repository:
+1. Download the project code from this __[git repository](https://github.com/vita-student-projects/2D_object_detection_group29/tree/main)__
+2. Download the model weights from this __[link](https://drive.google.com/drive/folders/1rtzotrZ9aL3Mz5FqdRWfgfM6H2oJII2V?usp=sharing)__

-2. Run the following command from the main folder for the prediction:
+3. Run the following command from the main folder for the prediction:

 To save the image and the json output:
 ```sh
   python3 -m openpifpaf.predict <image_path> --checkpoint outputs/shufflenetv2k16-cocoboxkp.epoch120 --image-output <image_path> --json-output <json_path>
 ```

-To vizualized the image directly (you need to install matplotlib) and select the weights you want to use:
+To visualize the image directly (you need to install matplotlib) and select the weights you want to use:
 ```sh
   python3 -m openpifpaf.predict <image_path> --checkpoint outputs/shufflenetv2k16-cocoboxkp.epoch120 --show
 ```